ConSol/k8s-namespace-manager/README.md

-* in this example operator detects that certain pods succeed and it scales down specified deployments and stateful in a namespace.
+* in this example operator detects that certain pods succeed and it scales down specified deployments and stateful sets in a namespace.
 * start example:
 ```